-The Monastery of Agios Nikolaos in Santorini: The historical female Monastery of Agios Nikolaos is located between the villages of Firostefani and Imerovigli in Santorini.
-The monastery is dedicated to three saints, Agios Panteleimon, Zoodoxos Pighi (which means life-giving source in Greek) and Agios Nikolaos.
+The Monastery of Agios Nikolaos in Santorini: The historical nunnery lies between Firostefani and Imerovigli in Santorini.
+The convey is dedicated to Agios Panteleimon (Saint Pantaleon), Zoodohos Pighi (translating into a life-giving source in English), and Agios Nikolaos (Saint Nicholas).

-This monastery was originally founded on December 6th in 1651 and it was the second monastery built in Santorini.
-The Gizi family, one of the few Orthodox families who lived inside the Venetian Castle of Skaros, decided to turn their private chapel into a monastery, which eventually remained on that position till 1815.
-That year, the archbishop of Santorini gave permission to move the monastery to its present location, where the small chapel of Zoodohos Pighi was located.
+The monastery was established on December 6th, 1651, and comprised the second monastery built in Santorini.
+The Gizi family, one of the few Orthodox families who lived inside the Venetian Castle of Skaros, decided to turn their private chapel into a monastery.
+In 1815, the archbishop of Santorini gave his permission to move the monastery to its present location, where the small chapel of Zoodohos Pighi was located.

-The construction of the new monastery lasted till 1820.
-Today, the large halls of the Monastery of Agios Nikolaos host a folklore museum and an ecclesiastical museum with rare Byzantine icons.
-The icon of Agios Nikolaos, in particular, is very important and so is the wooden iconostasis of the katholikon, the main church of the monastery.
+The construction of the new monastery lasted until 1820.
+Nowadays, the large halls of the Monastery of Agios Nikolaos host a folklore museum and an ecclesiastical museum with rare Byzantine icons.
+The icon of Agios Nikolaos, in particular, is very important - so is the wooden iconostasis of the katholikon, the main church of the monastery.

 Private transfers: We recommend using an online pre-booked transfer service, which provides transfer by taxi, minibus, or private VIP car and arranging a pickup directly from your hotel.
 Alternatively, there’s the option of scheduling a direct pickup by a local driver at the following numbers: 0030 690 679 4316, 0030 22860 22555.